shoter/Convey-Configuration-Error/readme.md

 After executing those steps **all** configuration providers are going to stop reporting configuration changes.

+## Launching code inside repository

+Just launch it and observer output.
+Time value is not going change.

+You can also comment `AddConvey` line in `Startup.cs` to see that after you commented it then time output is working as it should.

 ## Workaround

 You can create simple service class that requires `IConfiguration` instance and reload it manually detecting moment when you should do that.